Need help? We are available to speak to you 7 days a weekRead More

 The first stage is significantly more involved than the second stage.
 During the first stage, applicants must prove to the Department that they are in a genuine and continuing relationship.
 The Department looks at four key criteria in making its decision:

 If the Department is satisfied that an applicant and their sponsoring Australian partner are in a genuine and continuing relationship, they will grant the applicant a ‘temporary’ (subclass 820) or ‘provisional’ (subclass 309) partner visa.
 This visa allows the applicant to live, work and travel, but the applicant is still considered a temporary visa holder for all intents and purposes.
-Two years after lodging the application, the temporary partner visa holder becomes eligible to apply for a permanent partner visa (stage two).
+After the two year waiting period, the temporary partner visa holder becomes eligible to apply for a permanent partner visa at stage two.

 The second stage requires the temporary partner visa holder and the sponsor to demonstrate to the Department that their relationship is continuing.
 The Department will grant a permanent partner visa (subclass 801 or 100 for onshore and offshore initial applications, respectively) if satisfied.